What is the House of Welcome?

 Access to a food bank, stocked entirely through donations, is one of the services the House of Welcome provides to their clients.
 The opportunity for those in need to choose their own food from the food bank restores some dignity to people living in desperate circumstances and reassures them that there are people in Australia who care about them.

 How Does the Food Drive Work?

-Last year the Lane Cove community collected well over 3,000 food items thanks to the generosity of the residents of Lane Cove and also Woolworths and Coles.
-Once again, Woolworths and Coles are behind this initiative and we will have collection bins at both supermarkets from 1 May – 22 May 2019.
+Last year the Lane Cove community collected well over 3,000 food items thanks to the generosity of the residents of Lane Cove and also Woolworths.
+Once again, Woolworths is behind this initiative and there is a collection bin at Woolies until 31 May 2020.

-If you would like to help by popping a couple of recommended food items into one of the collection bins located at Woolworths and Coles before 22 May 2019, that would be most appreciated.
+If you would like to help by popping a couple of recommended food items into one of the collection bins located at Woolworths or at the Parish Office before 30 May 2020, that would be most appreciated.